crazy-max/docker-ejtserver/README.md

 You also have access to these commands from the container :

 * `ejtserver` : This is the license server the daemon launch script.
 Commands available : `start|stop|run|run-redirect|status|restart|force-reload`.
-* `admin` : Admin tool is command line based of ejtserver, it allows you to list all active connections and to terminate selected connections.
+* `admin` : Admin tool command line based of ejtserver.
+It allows you to list all active connections and to terminate selected connections.
 In addition, you can check out a temporary license for use in environments that have no access to the floating license server

 Usage :